-The general operating authority of Beacon College Prep Charter School (the "School") is contained in Section 1002.33, Florida Statutes.
-The School operates under a charter granted by the sponsoring school district, the School Board of Miami-Dade County, Florida (the "School Board").
-The current charter is effective until June 30, 2019.
+The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
+The School operates under a charter granted by the sponsoring school district, the School Board.
+The School renewed its charter in July 2019 for a ten-year term, commencing on July 1, 2019 and ending on June 30, 2029.
 At the end of the term of the charter, the School Board may choose not to renew the charter under grounds specified in the charter, in which case the School Board is required to notify the School in writing at least 90 days prior to the School's expiration.
 During the term of the charter, the School Board may also terminate the charter if good cause is shown.
 The charter may be renewed for an additional 5 years unless another term is mutually agreed upon.